MatthwFrost/edel/README.md

 NEW:
 - Load < 2 secs for any text length.
 (Prefetching feature)

-Ideas:
-- Prefetching <- How would that would?
-How would you get the selection? ✅
-- Moving the fetch to a lamda function🤔
-- Do I need to get all the text at once or am I limited to the server response time; Answer: no, if done right.

 # What needs ready for release?
 - Reliable.
 Lots of testing.
 What breaks the software.
 Needs to work everytime.
 - Play audio quickly by a click of a button, be able to stop and start everytime.
-- Replay centre not a must.
 - Clear error handling.
 Alerts and popup.
 - AWS Roles stored.
 - API gateways protected.
+- Reddit support.
+- GPT Support. <- Imagine its quite hard because of the dynamic content.

 ### Testing
 - Try on different browser, and account.
-- Constantly use most days.
+- Constantly use.
 Try install at work.